 Public transport in Poznań

 Public transport in the city of Poznań is organized by Zarząd Transportu Miejskiego (ZTM) - Urban Transport Authority.
 Trams are the core of the system - most of lines go with a frequency of 10 minutes.
-Bus lines play a complementary role to the tram network.
+Bus lines are complementary to the tram network.
 This solution encourage passengers to change, offering high frequency connections with changes, instead of low frequency direct connections.
 It also makes the network less extensive and complicated to passengers.

 Services for ZTM are provided by a few different companies.
 The biggest one is MPK Poznań Sp. z o.o.
 (Urban Transport Company in Poznań).
 The public transport system in Poznań consists of: tram and bus lines.
 ZTM tickets are vaild only on the lines managed by ZTM.
 They are marked by this sign: